As your genealogy knowledge grows, so do your family tree charts. What phase are your family tree charts up to?

-Welcome to the Family History Through the Alphabet Challenge again, this week’s special is the letter P. As with each week, the one rule of this Challenge is that you need to use the current letter of the week and connect it to someone or something relating to your family history, and this weeks letters is ‘P. So a place, a person, or a thing relating to family history that starts with the letter P, the choice is entirely yours … and throughout this Challenge, we’ve had so many great topics already.
+The weeks keep flying by, and so do the letters in the Family History Through the Alphabet Challenge.
+This week brings us up to the letter U. As with each week, the one rule of this Challenge is that you need to use the current letter of the week and connect it to someone or something relating to your family history, and this weeks letters is ‘U’.
+So what can you think of that relates to your own family history?

-Week 14 of the Family History Through the Alphabet Challenge brings us up to the letter ‘N’.
-As with each week, the one rule of this Challenge is that you need to use the current letter of the week and connect it to someone or something relating to your family history, and this weeks letters is ‘N’.
-So a place, a person, or a thing relating to family history that starts with the letter N!
+‘S’ is this week’s letter in the Family History Through the Alphabet Challenge.
+As we’ve odne each week, the one rule of this Challenge is that you need to use the current letter of the week and connect it to someone or something relating to your family history.
+So you could write about Scotland, shipping records, Aunt Susan, sharing or even searching … there’s so many options.